Learning to Better Search with Language Models via Guided Reinforced Self-Training: Guided reinforced self-training

-\Cref{fig:gsos_example} illustrates a trajectory generated by subgoal augmentation in GSoS on Countdown.
-Given the root node, the child node of index (0, 1) is selected and replaced with the second subgoal node.
-This involves modifying the operation and resulting numbers within the generation and exploration lines of the child node to match those of the subgoal node.
-Finally, all lines beyond the exploration line are truncated.
-The resulting trajectory is fed into the model to restart the search from the subgoal node.
-This process is repeated if the model fails to explore the next subgoal.
+\Cref{fig:trace} illustrates a search trace generated by the subgoal augmentation algorithm on Countdown, where the child node at index $(0,1)$ is replaced with the corresponding subgoal node at index $(0,0)$ from the optimal solution.
+This replacement is performed by modifying the arithmetic operation and resulting numbers in both the generation and exploration steps of the selected child node to match those of the target subgoal node.
+All operations after the exploration step are discarded, allowing the model to resume the search from the modified node.